martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 Plugin setup
 -----------
 * Check Use wind monitor:
   If checked use wind monitor plugin is enabled.

+* I2C address 0x50:
+  If checked I2C address is 0x51.

 * Check Send email with error:
   If checked send email with error e-mail notification plugin sends e-mail with error.